 The 32-Hour Policy

-As part of the medical school application process, an applicant may be encouraged or required to take additional coursework after completion of undergraduate studies.
-The reasons for additional coursework may include a non-competitive undergraduate grade point average (GPA), a need for continued expansion of basic science knowledge base, or an excessive time lapse between previous science coursework and medical school application.
+As part of the medical school application process, an applicant may be encouraged or required to take additional coursework after completion of his/her undergraduate studies.
+The reasons for additional coursework may include a non-competitive undergraduate grade point average (GPA), a need for continued expansion of an applicant's basic science knowledge base, or an excessive time lapse between previous science coursework and medical school application.
 For those applicants who may need significant improvement in their science GPA, the LSU-New Orleans Medical School Admissions Committee has what is commonly referred to as the 32-Hour Policy.